-A couple of days before his crucifixion, Jesus prophesied while standing in the temple: "You will not see me here again until you learn to say, 'Blessed is he who comes in the name of the Lord.'"
-As it is, the Jewish nation hasn't learned Jesus is their Messiah, but the Scriptures reveal that they will before he returns to the temple.
+A couple of days before his crucifixion, Jesus prophesied in the temple: "You will not see me here again until you learn to say, 'Blessed is he who comes in the name of the Lord.'"

+The Jewish nation hasn't learned Jesus is their Messiah, but the Scriptures reveal that they will before he returns to the temple.
 Today, both Jews and Christians look forward to the temple being rebuilt so that the Messiah will come.
+Israel is once again a nation living in the land and is an important part of prophecy being fulfilled, and it is happening in our lifetime.
+In the past forty years, Jewish people in Israel are accepting Jesus as their Messiah in startling numbers.

-One day everyone will know and bow to Jesus as Messiah and Lord - as the Old Testament and New Testament words reveal:
+One day everyone will adore Jesus as Messiah and Lord-as the Old Testament and New Testament words reveal:

-- 1) Isaiah 45:22-23: "By myself I have sworn, my mouth has uttered in all integrity a word that will not be revoked: Before me every knee will bow; by me every tongue will swear." - 2) Apostle Paul in Romans 14:9-11: "For this very reason, the Messiah (Christ) died and returned to life so that he might be the Lord of both the dead and the living. ...
+- Isaiah 45:22-23: "By myself I have sworn, my mouth has uttered in all integrity a word that will not be revoked: Before me every knee will bow; by me every tongue will swear." - Apostle Paul in Romans 14:9-11: "For this very reason, the Messiah (Christ) died and returned to life so that he might be the Lord of both the dead and the living. ...
 For we will all stand before God's judgment seat.
 It is written: 'As surely as I live,' says the Lord, 'every knee will bow before me; every tongue will confess to God."